Renaissance Sword Club: History

 The Renaissance Sword Club was founded in 2013 by Rob Runacres, formerly an instructor at the School of the Sword.

 Educational provision

 Members of the club lecture and provide workshops across Europe.
 Much of this has centred on the research on sword fighting in Early Modern France.
-Major work has concentrated on the anonymous 'Book of Lessons', Girolamo Cavalcabo's Treaty or Instruction for Fencing' and 'The Sword of Combat' by Francois Dancie.
+Major work has concentrated on the anonymous 'Book of Lessons', Charles Besnard's 'Le maistre d’arme liberal', Girolamo Cavalcabo's Treaty or Instruction for Fencing' and 'The Sword of Combat' by Francois Dancie.

+Research

+Rob Runacres received his PhD from the University of Winchester in the UK in 2024.
+He specialises in researching fencing masters and martial instruction in the sixteenth and seventeenth centuries as well as related topics in family history and court studies.